jparrill/vagrant-lab-environment/README.md

 vagrant up
 ```

-Now you are ready to do you laboratory/workshop/practice/etc...
+Now you are ready to do your laboratory/workshop/practice/etc...

 Enjoy! ;)